 Office ManagerWith over 40 years of office administrative experience, including 30 years at Bristol Regional Medical Center, Judy brought her management expertise to the CAC in April of 2015.
 Starting out as our part time receptionist, Judy’s input became instrumental to the running and the core of the CAC and she became our office manager in May of 2017.
 Judy and her husband Fred were/are longtime supporters of the CAC and it was only fitting that Judy join the CAC staff to make the center run more efficiently.

 Executive DirectorGena came to the CAC in June of 2009 as the new fearless leader.
 Prior to leading the CAC, she was the Administrator of Elections for Sullivan County where she served for 13 years.
 Not only is Gena the Executive Director for the Center, she is also the proud Momma to our facilities dog Harley.

 Pamela Johnson, BS

 Laura graduated with her master’s in counseling from ETSU and is currently working to become a registered play therapist.
-Laura also works as a Victim’s Advocate and helps welcome families when they first arrive for a forensic interview.
 She is passionate about working with kids and believes kids have the natural ability to heal when given the right tools and allowed a voice.
 Laura believes abuse and trauma are just one sentence in a person’s story, and not what defines a person.
 She instead, chooses to focus on fostering resiliency in children through play therapy and firmly believes she has the best job in the world!